von/notes-manager/README.md

 1. Insert your template by selecting `Add-ons > Notes Manager > Insert Template`
 1. Type your notes.
 1. When you are done taking notes, have Notes Manager move them to the archive by selecting `Add-ons > Notes Manager > Archive`

+# Archive Document Preamble

+The Archive Document can also have a preamble (any text followed by a horizontal line at the top of the document).
+Any archived notes will be placed after the preamble.